coffee beans

 Single-Origin or Blend?

-For us, single-origin coffee is the best option for great tasting French press coffee brews.
-It is all about the excitement of tasting something different, seeing how the climate and processing change the cup.
+For us, single-origin coffee is the best option for great-tasting French press coffee.
+It is all about the excitement of tasting something different and seeing how the climate or processing changes the flavor.

 verdict icon